scoobiii/OSI8/Configures Ops Agent to collect telemetry from the app and restart Ops Agent..md

 2:41
 around 90
 2:43
-so here we'll select this particular
+so here we’ll select this particular
 2:45
 data point of one minute and we will
 2:47
-select the cpu utilization so let's go
+select the cpu utilization so let’s go
 2:49
 to next so here what we need to choose
 2:52